rodneysrobinson/Udacity_US_Census_Data_Analysis_Project/README.md

 This project analyzes the US Census Demographic Data from a Kaggle dataset, it includes the census data for all counties in 2015.
 You can find the dataset at https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data?select=acs2015_county_data.csv.
 Project requirement is to create three visualizations.

-View visualizations at the followint links:
+View visualizations at the following links:

 https://public.tableau.com/app/profile/rodney.robinson/viz/IncomePerCapitaandPoverty-Dashboard/IncomePerCapitaandPoverty